8 July 1854 - 1 October 1878

 The Penultimate King

-Mindon is remembered by many Burmese as their last great king and among the most devout patrons of Buddhism ever.
-He convened the Fifth Great Buddhist Synod in 1871, which was billed as the first of its kind in twenty centuries, bringing together twenty-four hundred monks, including several from overseas, in a grand attempt to review and purify the scriptures.
+King Mindon is remembered by many Burmese as the country's last great king and among the most devout patrons of Buddhism ever.
+He convened the Fifth Great Buddhist Synod in 1871, which was billed as the first of its kind in two thousand years, bringing together 2,400 monks, including several from overseas, in a grand attempt to review and purify the scriptures.
 Nor was his religious interest limited to Buddhism.
-He patronized the Islamic community in Mandalay, building a mosque and even a guesthouse at Mecca for the convenience of Burmese Muslim pilgrims, and he even allowed Dr. Marks to build an Anglican mission school right outside of the walls of the palace at Mandalay.
+Mindon patronized the Islamic community in Mandalay, building a mosque and even a guesthouse at Mecca for the convenience of Burmese Muslim pilgrims, and he also invited the Reverand James Ebenezer Marks (better known as Dr. Marks or Saya Mark Gyi) to build an Anglican mission school right outside of the walls of Mandalay palace.

-But what is nearly never appreciated nor even remembered at all are Mindon’s political reforms, his attempt to refashion government and help his country modernize in the face of continuing British Indian expansion.
-They are not remembered largely because they failed in the end, lost with the conquest of General Prendergast and the titanic political and social changes that followed the British invasion of 1885.
-But they were important nonetheless, deeply affecting the very fabric of Burmese society in the late nineteenth century and creating the context within which British colonial rule developed.
+But what is nearly never appreciated nor even remembered at all are Mindon’s political reforms; his attempt to refashion government and help his country modernize in the face of continuing British India's continuing expansion.
+His reforms are not remembered largely because they failed in the end, lost with the conquest of General Prendergast and the titanic political and social changes that followed the British invasion of 1885.
+They were important nonetheless: they deeply affected the very fabric of Burmese society in the late nineteenth century and created the context within which British colonial rule developed.

-Mindon worked closely with his half brother the Kanaung Prince, and the two divided up between them the main areas of government, with Kanaung specializing in areas of military and administrative reform.
-It was almost a joint kingship, and Kanaung was designated heir apparent, to the deep chagrin of Mindon’s elder sons, with a lavish personal court rivaling that of the king himself.
+Mindon worked closely with his half-brother the Prince of Kanaung, and the two divided up between them the main areas of government, with Kanaung specializing in areas of military and administrative reform.
+It was almost a joint kingship, and Kanaung was designated heir apparent (to the deep chagrin of Mindon’s elder sons), with a lavish personal court rivalling that of the king himself.
 Mindon’s chief queen was also an important influence.
-She was his cousin, from a more senior branch of the royal family, and was well known for both her interest in science and astrology – learning to use an English nautical almanac for her calculations – and for her uncontested dominance over the hundreds of other royal women.
+She was his cousin, from a more senior branch of the royal family, and was well known for both her interest in science and astrology (she learned to use an English nautical almanac for her calculations) and for her uncontested dominance over the hundreds of other royal women.

-The army was also strengthened and reorganized.
-Factories were set up and began producing rifles and ammunition to replace the antiquated muskets still in use.
+Under King Mindon, the army was also strengthened and reorganized.
+Factories were set up to produce rifles and ammunition to replace the antiquated muskets still in use.
 Steamships were also imported, ten in all, and though they were meant for regular transportation, they came to play a critical role in maintaining internal security.
-Much more important, the system by which families provided men and officers on a hereditary basis into the army was dismantled, and instead a proper standing force was set up.
+Much more important, the system by which families provided men and officers on a hereditary basis into the army was dismantled, and instead a proper standing force was established.
 For centuries the same families, proud of their martial tradition, had supplied Ava’s troops, and this connection to the crown had been a pivotal source of their status in their own rural communities.
 This was now undone.

-In 1870 a telegraph line was laid linking Mandalay to Rangoon as well as to other towns in Upper Burma, and a system of Burmese Morse code was invented.
-Western books on chemistry, physics, and biology were eagerly sought, and plans were made to translate the entire Encyclopaedia Brittanica.
-Ambitious schemes and generous amounts of silver were poured into new industries, with factories producing everything from glassware to textiles, and though these were never economically viable, they were meant to show that a new Burma was being born just outside the ocher-colored ramparts of Mandalay.
+In 1870, a telegraph line was laid linking Mandalay to Rangoon as well as to other towns in Upper Burma, and a system of Burmese Morse code was invented.
+Western books on chemistry, physics, and biology were eagerly sought, and plans were made to translate the entire Encyclopaedia Brittannica.
+Ambitious schemes and generous amounts of silver were poured into new industries, with factories producing everything from glassware to textiles, and though these were never economically viable, they were meant to show that a new Burma was being born just outside the ochre-coloured ramparts of Mandalay.